Stockbase-Connect/magento2-module/CONTRIBUTING.md

 3. Update `CHANGELOG.md` with details following the [keepachangelog.com](http://keepachangelog.com) format.
 4. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-5. Make sure the documentation (in `_books`) is up to date with your latest changes.
+5. Make sure the documentation (in `docs`) is up to date with your latest changes.
 6. Build a new version of the documentation in order to update the `./docs` folder and push the changes as a separate commit.
 7. You're ready to create the pull-request!